nishitalaxkar/MyFirstbootApp/README.md

 this is spring boot application
+1 is Hello Controller 2 is TopicController